 Initial placement of a new student will be based upon the previous school's recommendation.
-Students seeking initial placement from a home education program or private school may be screened by Lutz Preparatory to determine the most appropriate grade-level placement.
+Students seeking initial placement from a home education program or private school may be screened by Lutz Preparatory to determine the most appropriate arade-level placement.
 Criteria to be considered may include age, maturity, standardized achievement test results, state assessments, records, and evidence from student's portfolio of work and achievement while in home schooling.
 In no instance shall placement be considered automatic or based solely on the recommendation of the private school or home educator.
 The placement decision is subject to review and revision, after school personnel have had the opportunity to observe the student's work.
 Additionally, LP follows the ACCEL option as outlined in Florida Statute.
 Options may be available for students who meet specific requirements.
 Factors involved include a screening where students must meet criteria to move forward and is limited to specific times of the year.
 In addition, historical information is taken into account to review student data and considered in order to move forward if benchmarks are met.
 Academic information including updated assessments is reviewed, as well as an aptitude-quantitative assessment scored by an outside party.
 Teacher recommendations are also factored into the required process.

 Lutz Preparatory School recognizes the importance of parents to be informed of their children's performance level, academic progress, and progress toward standards/benchmarks attainment.
-Therefore, teachers shall accurately communicate student progress to parents through a system of progress reports, parent conferences, notes, progress alerts, and other school-based forms of communication.
-Parents who have further questions and/or concerns regarding their children's performance should contact their teacher(s) to schedule a conference.
-If a parent deems additional assistance is needed after the parent/teacher conference, please contact the front office to schedule a meeting with administration.
+Therefore, teachers shall accurately communicate student progress to parents through a system of report cards, parent conferences, notes, progress alerts, and other school-based forms of communication.
+Parents who have further questions and/or concerns regarding their children's academic performance should contact their teacher(s) to schedule a conference.
+Academic assistance will be reviewed as a team to determine best steps, interventions, and additional resources necessary to support the child's success.
+If a parent deems further support is needed after the parent/teacher conference, please contact the front office to schedule a meeting with administration.